Can I use a personal credit card for business expenses?

 You now understand why it's often a bad idea for you to use your personal credit card for business—what about your employees?

 In many companies, employees are able to use their personal cards for business expenses, then file for reimbursement afterward.
-As long as the use is authorized and there’s a simple expense reimbursement process established, this shouldn’t be a problem.
+As long as the use is authorized and a simple expense reimbursement process is established, this shouldn’t be a problem.

 But having to front corporate expenses with personal finances and then file expense report paperwork afterward can cause frustration for employees and waste your accounting team’s valuable time and resources.
 Put simply, relying on your employees to use a personal card for business expenses isn’t fair to your team.